Documentation Index

 API Keys

 API keys are long-lived credentials tied to your user account.
-They’re ideal for:
+They’re ideal for:- Server-to-server integrations

 - Scheduled scripts and automation